 How else to explain a ballsy move like stopping the momentum with a third-act detour that follows a new mother (an unforgettable turn by Jennifer Carpenter) returning to the workforce?
 Dragged Across Concrete habitually lures audiences into a false rhythm of mundane scenarios and philosophical tangents, then proceeds to punch them in the face.
 By the time shit really goes down, we don’t know what to expect anymore, and the feeling is thrilling.

 Zahler doesn’t disappoint with the action either, which is nearly shocking in its clinical approach when compared to genre brethren.
 Engagements are deliberate and forceful, with any panic internalized, any chaos controlled.
 Nothing feels wasted; even gunshots contribute to the overall portrait, whether randomly sprayed from a nihilistic madman or precisely fired by a pro.
-And while the writer/director’s penchant for gruesome violence is less on display than those previously mentioned efforts, that doesn’t mean he can’t still make viewers squirm both with what they see, and what they don’t, crafting careful compositions that rely less on jittery motion and more on timing.
+And while the writer-director’s penchant for gruesome violence is less on display than in those previously mentioned efforts, that doesn’t mean he can’t still make viewers squirm both with what they see and what they don’t, crafting careful compositions that rely less on jittery motion and more on timing.
 That disregard for discomfort also extends to dialogue that never blinks; for better or worse, these people don’t hide even ugly feelings, and aren’t afraid to toss off glib one-liners to prove it.

 Biting as it sometimes is, there are a few overly stylish sentences that would have sounded clumsy coming out of other actors’ mouths; this is a script that benefits greatly from grounded performances, and the chief among them is Gibson as Ridgeman.
 His tough demeanor and gravelly voice belie a man frustrated by inability.
 As pointed out by his superior/former partner (Don Johnson, in another example of a nicely realized minor part), he has been “scuffing pavement” for too long, has grown callouses where his compassion used to be; “You didn’t used to be that rough.”
 Ridgeman has taken a beating for decades, and the end result is not only tired, but trapped in a world that has changed around him — one that won’t let him progress.
 Despite his steely facade, Gibson imparts a sense of quiet desperation — right or wrong, he will do whatever it takes to provide for the ones he loves.